How To Cycle A Shrimp Tank?

 Step 5- Put Your Shrimps Or Let The Tank Sit For Some More Time

 Since your tank has been cycled, you can put your shrimps there.
 After that, you have to continue the general maintenance of your tank.
 The bacteria colonies will hold up your shrimp load.
-If you want to add more shrimps later, the bacteria will have to adjust to it again.
+If you want to add more shrimp later, the bacteria will have to adjust to it again.

 What product will you use in this method?